Republic Broadcasting Network

 Republic Broadcasting Network (RBN) is a satellite, shortwave, and Internet radio operation based in the state of Texas.
-It is run by John Stadtmiller, who advertises it as a "truth radio station" with the motto "Real News, Real Talk, Real People ...
+It was founded by John Stadtmiller, who advertised it as a "truth radio station" with the motto "Real News, Real Talk, Real People ...
 Because You CAN Handle The Truth".
 In 2010, it received publicity in the news after one of its broadcasters was revealed to be a leader in the Guardians of the Free Republics, a Sovereign Citizen-affiliated group that had sent threatening letters to all 50 United States governors.
 The network has loose ties to the Willis Carto-founded American Free Press newspaper, which was described by political scientist George Michael as "the most important newspaper of the radical right".

 Programming

 Broadcasters on RBN include founder John Stadtmiller and his National Intel Report, Michael Rivero with the What Really Happened Radio Show, Resurrect the Republic TRUTH Radio Broadcast with Tom Lacovara-Stewart and Bruce Ray Riggs, and more.
 Weekend programs include names like Spingola Speaks with Deanna Spingola, Gun Owner’s News Hour with Larry Pratt, Govern America with Darren Weeks, and The Common Sense Show with Dave Hodges.

 A man who goes by the name "Mike S." has been a producer and board-operator/audio-engineer at the network's headquarters north of Austin in Round Rock, Texas since 2007.
-He currently mans the control room for the evening shifts, Monday through Friday 3pm-12am CT, including running the board and manning the phones for RBN former owner John Stadtmiller's The National Intel Report (deceased in November 2021).
-"The National Intel Report" is now manned by various hosts.
+He currently mans the control room from Wednesday at 3pm CT through Friday 11:59pm CT.

+Mike S. is the current owner and sole proprietor of RBN.

+Other long-time operators control the network at other times.

 Rachel Blevins began her career at RBN before becoming the public face of Russian media outlet RT America.